 8. Can AI offer quick fixes for companies?

-What we are trying to do with routing is essentially automate decision making and mimicking human behavior.
+What we are trying to do with routing is essentially automate decision-making and mimic human behavior.
 This is what brings AI to routing.
 The myth is that AI gives instant ROI, like ERP systems.
-When it comes to AI and routing, proper set up is key.
+When it comes to AI and routing, proper setup is key.
 Data is scattered across different departments and feedback mechanisms.
 The instant ROI part should not be the target area, you should give it the gestation period.
-AI makes you future ready.
+AI makes you future-ready.

 9. Does zone-based routing work better in developed countries or developing countries?
 Also, how important is geocoding?